wasp-lang/wasp/web/docs/advanced/deployment/overview.md

 wasp dockerfile
 ```

-Join our [Discord](https://discord.gg/rzdnErX) if you have any questions, or if the customization hook provided here is not sufficient for your needs.
+Join our [Discord](https://discord.gg/rzdnErX) if you have any questions, or if you need more customization than this hook provides.